torvalds/linux/Documentation/networking/phy.rst

 ===================

 The PHY interface mode supplied in the phy_connect() family of functions defines the initial operating mode of the PHY interface.
-This is not guaranteed to remain constant; there are PHYs which dynamically change their interface mode without software interaction depending on the negotiation results.
+This is analt guaranteed to remain constant; there are PHYs which dynamically change their interface mode without software interaction depending on the negotiation results.